Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically, the Radeon RX Vega 64 should perform just a bit faster than the Nvidia Titan X overall. (explain)
+Memory BandwidthThe Radeon RX Vega 64 should in theory be a little bit faster than the Nvidia Titan X overall. (explain)

-Texel RateThe Radeon RX Vega 64 is a bit (about 1%) better at texture filtering than the Nvidia Titan X. (explain)
+Texel RateThe Radeon RX Vega 64 should be a bit (approximately 1%) better at AF than the Nvidia Titan X. (explain)

-Pixel RateIf running with a high screen resolution is important to you, then the Nvidia Titan X is the winner, by far. (explain)
+Pixel RateIf using a high screen resolution is important to you, then the Nvidia Titan X is a better choice, by far. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison